Validation of the Perimenopause Symptom Scale (Peri-SS) for Digital Self-Assessment: Psychometric Evaluation Among U.S. Women Aged 35 to 59 years

 Objective

-To address this unmet need, we developed and validated the Perimenopause Symptom Scale (Peri-SS): a concise, phase-specific, and psychometrically robust instrument intended for digital self-assessment and research use among U.S. women aged 35-59 who self-reported in perimenopause.
+Perimenopause is an under-recognized transition poorly measured by existing tools, which often overlook symptoms characteristic of this phase.
+To address this, we developed and validated the Perimenopause Symptom Scale (Peri-SS): a concise, phase-specific, psychometrically robust instrument for digital self-assessment and research use among U.S. women aged 35-59 who self-reported in perimenopause.

 Methods

-We conducted a longitudinal validation study with a final analytic sample of 1,255 U.S. women aged 35-59 (633 identified as perimenopausal) recruited from an online survey platform Prolific.
-Participants completed the Peri-SS along with the Menopause Rating Scale (MRS) and EuroQol 5-Dimension, 5-Level (EQ-5D-5L) at baseline and again 7-14 days later.
-We assessed structural validity, internal consistency, test-retest reliability, criterion and construct validity, and responsiveness to change, following COSMIN guidelines.
+We conducted a longitudinal validation study with 1,255 U.S. women aged 35-59 (633 identified as perimenopausal) recruited via Prolific.
+Participants completed the Peri-SS, Menopause Rating Scale (MRS), and EuroQol 5-Dimension, 5-Level (EQ-5D-5L) at baseline and 7-14 days later.
+Following COSMIN guidelines, we assessed structural validity, internal consistency, test-retest reliability, criterion and construct validity, and responsiveness to change.

 Results

-The Peri-SS is a reliable, valid, and responsive tool for assessing symptom burden in perimenopause.
+The Peri-SS is a reliable, valid, responsive tool for assessing perimenopausal symptom burden.
 Its concise format and strong psychometric performance make it well-suited for research, clinical care, and digital health applications.

 Article activity feed